Eschatologue/CM_wiki/docs/class/fighter/champion.md

 ### Level 15: Superior Critical

-The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons or Unarmed Strike.
+The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons or **:rsc-a: Unarmed Strike**{ .rsc }.
 This effect can stack.

 ### Level 18: Survivor